cardano-foundation/CIPs/CIP-COSD-MultiPoolStakeURIscheme/CIP-COSD-MultiPoolStakeURIscheme.md

 Support reading and writing weighted lists of stake pools through a URI scheme, facilitating automatic stake allocation in all Cardano wallets and other means of delegation.

-## Prerequisites

-Support in wallets & exchanges for multi-pool delegation.

 ## Abstract

 Cardano wallets and exchange delegation mechanisms currently have no means to receive an Internet friendly reference to one or more stake pools in a way that establishes their proportion for staking: in general terms, a *portfolio*.